yohangz/packer-cli/README.md

 # Web home page of the library.
 This must be a valid URL.
 Library homepage link (optional)? http://www.my-project.com

-# Use typescript transpiler if Yes.
+# Use typescript transpiler if yes.
 Do you want to use typescript?
 (Y/n) Yes

+# Support CSS bundling if yes.
+Do you want style sheet support?
+(Y/n) Yes

+# Style proprocessor to be used.
+Select none if not required.
+What's the style pre processor you want to use?
+- scss
+- sass
+- less
+- stylus
+- none

 # Inline bundle style sheets within bundled script files.
-Do you want to inline bundle CSS styles in script?
+Do you want to inline bundle styles within script?
 (Y/n) Yes

+# Target build process to support browser compliant bundling if yes
+Are you building a browser compliant library?
+Yes

-# You can chose from the bundel formats options list.
+# You can chose from the browser compliant flat bundel formats options list.
 What's the build bundle format you want to use? umd
 - umd
 - amd
 - iife
 - system
-- esm
-- cjs

-#
-Do you want this module to be browser compliant module?
-(Y/n) Yes

-# Jesmine test framework is used if browser complient, otherwise Jasmine and Mocha test frameworks are available.
+# Custom AMD id can be provided if flat bundle format is UMD or AMD.
+What's the AMD id you want to use? (optional) my-lib

+# Library namespace will be used when exposing the libray via global scope.
+What's the library namespace you want to use? my.lib

+# You can chose either Jasmine or Mocha unit test framework.
-Which test framework do you want to use?
+Which unit test framework do you want to use?
 - Jasmine
 - Mocha

-# Library namespace will be used when exposing the libray via global scope.
-What's the library namespace you want to use? my.lib

 # Library copyright year will be included in license file.
 What is the library copyright year (optional)?
 2018